harinduRM/Metalminer/README.md

 conda install csd-python-api
 ```

-Note: a valid CCDC license is required for the API to function.
+Notes:
+    (1) The CSD API requires an active CCDC license to operate.
+    (2) If the API cannot detect the local CSD database, ensure that you are using the Conda environment provided with the CCDC Portfolio installation

 ## Using in Jupyter